Krishna276/Exoplanetary-Showdown-Invasion-Evasion/CoDerection/code_standard.md

     print('What a coincidence.')

 # Another way to express the long condition, note that the bracket rules apply here.
-# This way is actually preferrd in this case.
 if (
     fourDimensionalArray[1][2][3][4] == 0
     and fourDimensionalArray[4][3][2][1] == 100